pi-lar/neuropil/doc/source/identities.rst

 allows you to use hash values as addresses.

 So without any further delay you could decide to listen for messages on the subject "H(sig)".
-Since there is only one single entity in the world that can create this hash value, everybody will be able to uniqely identify the correct digital identity behind it, namely you!
+Since there is only one single entity in the world that can create this hash value, everybody will be able to uniquely identify the correct digital identity behind it, namely you!
 Internally the neuropil library will create additional message intent token that look like this: